-Michael Jerch is the senior lawyer, and principal, of the firm known as Jerch Law, which is a firm of three lawyers with significant experience with First Nations lands advocacy and development, and litigation in Canadian Courts, tribunal and regulatory processes.
-Michael is called to the bar in Manitoba in 1997, and in Alberta in 2008, and founded the firm in 2004.
+Michael Jerch is the senior lawyer and principal of Jerch Law, a firm of three lawyers with significant experience with advocacy, development and litigation work for First Nations in Canadian Courts, tribunal and regulatory processes.
+Michael is a non-Indigenous lawyer, called to the bar in Manitoba in 1997, and in Alberta in 2008, and founded the firm in 2004.

-As a non-Indigenous lawyer, Michael has provided a full range of legal services to Indigenous nations in the areas of Aboriginal and Treaty rights law, environmental law, economic development and self-government out of a belief in a different Canada than the one that exists.
-Michael has appeared at all levels of court in Canada including the Supreme Court of Canada and appeared in Aboriginal litigation matters in Manitoba and Alberta.
-This has included advocating for jurisdiction and control by Nations governing health according to the Nation’s laws and challenging discrimination by provincial and federal health care systems, drafting one of the first revitalized environmental laws under a tribal land code regime, ousting provincial regulatory interference and wildlife laws which violate the Treaties, and challenging Canadian laws including the Indian Act registration system.
+Michael has appeared in court including the Supreme Court of Canada, Manitoba courts, the Federal Court and in Alberta court.
+A few practical examples include advocating for jurisdiction and control by Nations challenging discrimination by provincial and federal health care systems, drafting revitalized environmental laws under a tribal land code regime, ousting provincial regulatory interference and wildlife laws violating Treaties, and challenging Canadian laws including the Indian Act registration system.

-The rest of the time Michael enjoys time with his family, playing guitar, getting out on the land.
+The rest of the time Michael enjoys time with his family at home, still plays a bit of guitar and tries to get out into the woods here and there.

 Michael’s accomplishments include the following: